Royal Oak Hotel, Garstang

-The Royal Oak Hotel is a public house and hotel in Market Place in Garstang, Lancashire, England.
+The Royal Oak Hotel is a public house and hotel the Market Place of Garstang, Lancashire, England.
 A Grade II listed building, the pub is owned by Robinsons Brewery.

-It is rendered with sandstone dressings and a slate roof.
+The building is rendered with sandstone dressings and a slate roof.
 There are two storeys and five bays with a plinth and quoins.
 The windows are sashes; they and the doorway have rusticated surrounds.